Private William Vidler Black

 HOSPITALISATION & CONVALESCENCE

 He was transferred to England per the Brighton and admitted to Fort Pitt Hospital, Chatham.
-He was transferred to the 1st Australian Auxiliary Hospital in Hereford on 12th July 1916.
+He was transferred to the 1st Australian Auxiliary Hospital in Hareford on 12th July 1916.
 Here he would convalesce but continue with drilling & training as the technology and techniques were rapidly changing and soldiers had to be up to date when they were ready to rejoin their units.

 HOSPITALISATION VENEREAL DISEASE

 Then to the 1st Australian Dermatological Hospital, Bulford on 21st September to be treated for Venereal disease.
 Patients would be treated with Salvarsan and mercury which offered uncomfortable and sometimes serious side effects such as jaundice and convulsions.
 Other treatments included irrigation, which was painful and undignified resulting in many men to opt for chemical treatment instead.
 These long and uncomfortable stays in VD hospitals often averaged between 50 and 60 days, with most patients recovering and returning to the front.
+Bill spent 90 days in hospital, being discharged on 19th December and sailing back to France on the Clementina on 28th December and rejoining his unit on 9th January 1917.

 ACTION AT LAGNICOURT MARCH 1917- WOUNDED IN ACTION